top of page

 • 3 min read

 Family Law resolutions offer opportunities to make a fresh start and improve your life.
-For help with your divorce, parentage, including child support and parenting time, prenuptial or postnuptial agreements in Chicago, call Angela Larimer at 773-370-0600 or email Angela at
+If you need help with divorce, parentage issues, child support, parenting time, or prenuptial or postnuptial agreements in Chicago, call Angela Larimer at 773-370-0600 or email Angela at angela@larimerlawllc.com.

 When your child is hurting, it’s natural to want to fix it.
-You want to ease their pain, make things better, soften the blow.
-Especially during a divorce or major life transition, their emotions can feel so big — and yours already feel maxed out.
+You want to ease their pain and make things better, especially during a divorce or significant life transition.
+Their emotions can seem overwhelming, and yours may already feel maxed out.

 But here’s the truth: Your child doesn’t need you to absorb their pain.
 They need you to witness it without judgment.